EdilaineProjects/COSC-110-NUMERICAL-AND-SYMBOLIC-COMPUTATION/Laboratory Compilation/Data Cleaning and Analysis/README.md

 The dataset is first loaded into the workspace using Pandas.
 This allows for easy manipulation and analysis of the data.

 ### 🧠 Step 2: Understand the Data
-Students explore the dataset's structure using functions that describe the types of data in each column, provide statistical summaries, and reveal the dataset's overall shape and features.
+Explore the dataset's structure using functions that describe the types of data in each column, provide statistical summaries, and reveal the dataset's overall shape and features.
 Identifying data types and unusual formats is part of this step.

 ### 🔎 Step 3: Check for Missing Values
-Students identify which columns contain missing values and how many are present.
+Identify which columns contain missing values and how many are present.
 This step is essential to determine how the missing data should be handled in the next phase.

 ### 🛠 Step 4: Handle Missing Values
 Missing values are addressed using different strategies: